Holi: Holi colours

+Celebrators at Lathmar Holi throwing colours.

 Traditional sources of colours

 The spring season, during which the weather changes, is believed to cause viral fever and cold.
 The playful throwing of natural coloured powders, called gulal has a medicinal significance: the colours are traditionally made of palash, neem, kumkum, haldi, bilva, and other medicinal herbs suggested by Āyurvedic doctors.

 Many colours are obtained by mixing primary colours.
 Artisans produce and sell many of the colours from natural sources in dry powder form, in weeks and months preceding Holi.
 Some of the traditional natural plant-based sources of colours are:

 Orange and red colour

 Flowers of Dhak or Palash are used to make traditional colours.

 The flowers of palash or tesu tree, also called the flame of the forest, are typical source of bright red and deep orange colours.
 Powdered fragrant red sandalwood, dried hibiscus flowers, madder tree, radish, and pomegranate are alternate sources and shades of red.
 Mixing lime with turmeric powder creates an alternate source of orange powder, as does boiling saffron (kesar) in water.